tjcrone/btstream/README.md

 # btstream

-Python script to stream podcasts and live radio to bluetooth speakers
+Python script to stream podcasts and live radio to bluetooth speakers.